croian/mouseless/mouseless_documentation.md

 The same aliases (see [Key names](#key-names)) are allowed as when the modifier is used as the main key.

 ## Troubleshooting / System interactions

+### Password fields

+The overlay will not respond when in a password field or other field marked as sensitive.
+This is not a bug, but a result of MacOS's 'Secure Input' mode, which prevents applications from reading keyboard input while in these fields.
+To continue using Mouseless, simply leave the field (e.g. by pressing `Tab`).

+### Overlay not showing, Mouseless unresponsive

+This may be caused by MacOS getting stuck in 'Secure Input' mode.
+Some users report this happening after the screen lock / unlock cycle.

+Espanso has a good [explainer](https://espanso.org/docs/troubleshooting/secure-input/) on this issue, as well as some potential workarounds to get un-stuck (the last resort is to log out your MacOS user and log back in).

+I will add a feature in Mouseless v0.4.0 to check if the system is stuck in Secure Input mode, for easier troubleshooting.

 ### SSL / Network proxies